heptarch/heptarch.github.io/drafts/demon.md

-Facing now to the North Sea, she sees the immense wall of ice from which they have rebounded, and through which she can faintly see, like a finger pressed against the inside of a glass, the ashen outlines of a shopfront on Chancery Lane.
+Facing now to the North Sea, she sees the immense wall of ice from which they have rebounded, and through which she can faintly see, like a finger pressed against the inside of a glass, the dark outlines of a shopfront on Chancery Lane.

 She wakes with a start in her garrett on Munster Square.
 The melodious voice whispers: there is no Möbian loop.
 The light was reversed by striking a